Below is a listing of the members of the Planetary group at the Space Sciences Lab. The groups Associate Director is Robert Lillis.

 Andrew R. Poppe

-Dr. Poppe is currently an Assistant Research Scientist at the Space Sciences Laboratory at the University of California at Berkeley.
-Andrew works in the Space Physics Research Group (SPRG) on a variety of space-related research projects.
+Dr. Poppe is currently an Associate Research Scientist at the Space Sciences Laboratory at the University of California at Berkeley.
+Andrew works in the Planetary Science group on a variety of space-related research projects.
 Read More…

 Associate Research Chemist